BlackWasp

 Functional Methods

-In the previous article describing C# methods, simple methods were created in order to centralise standard tasks, increasing the readability and maintainability of the code.
-However, these methods worked in isolation only as there was no facility to pass information to the function using parameters and no value returned on completion of the call.
-Although this is useful, most of the methods that you create will require the use of parameters, return values or both.
+In the previous article simple C# methods were created in order to centralise tasks, increasing readability and maintainability of code.
+These methods worked in isolation as there was no facility to pass information to the function and no value returned on completion.
+Although useful, most methods that you create will require parameters, return values or both.

 Creating a Method that Returns a Value

-In the previous article, we created a method that obtained the current date and time and outputted it to the console in a desired format.
-In this article, we will create a similar method that returns the date and time rather than outputting it.
+Previously we created a method that obtained the current date and time and outputted it to the console in a desired format.
+In this article, we will create a method that returns the date and time rather than outputting it.
 Methods can be created that use any value type or reference type for the return value.
 In this case, the formatted date and time will be returned as a string.

-A method with a return value is declared in a similar manner to a variable.
-The variable type is indicated first, followed by the name of the method and a pair of parentheses ().
-The code for the method is then appended within a code block.
+To declare a method with a return value the return type is indicated first, followed by the name of the method and a pair of parentheses ().
+The code for the method is added within a code block.
 The code to declare our empty example method is therefore as follows:

 string GetFormattedDate()